chantellmocha/ansible-securityonion/README.md

-# Ansible playbooks for Security Onion deployment
+# [DRAFT] Ansible playbooks for Security Onion deployment

 The purpose of this project is to facilitate the deployment and management of a Security Onion cluster using Ansible.

 ## Getting Started

-Security Onion v16.04.4.1 introduced a new architecture, and I strongly recommend to read the [Security Onion Wiki](https://github.com/Security-Onion-Solutions/security-onion/wiki) before using these playbooks.
+Read the [Security Onion Wiki]([https://docs.securityonion.net/]) before using these playbooks.

 ### Prerequisites

-These playbooks are design to run on a Ubuntu Server 16.04 OS.
+These playbooks are design to run on an Oracle Server OS.
 Also, make sure to have a working Ansible installation.

 ### Installing